pflanze/chjize/client-side-todo.md

         /opt/chj/chjize/bin/chjize moduser

-* If this is AWS or another such root-avoiding service (`nosudo-auto` is also part of the `schemen` target, but is too late to allow for the copying of the passwd file in such a non-root based service):
+* If this is AWS or another such root-avoiding service (`nosudo-auto` is also part of the `coworking` target, but is too late to allow for the copying of the passwd file in such a non-root based service):

         /opt/chj/chjize/bin/chjize nosudo-auto